boonware/notes/docs/axiomatic_set_theory/axiomatic_systems_and_proofs.md

 The left side is a contradiction, i.e. always false, and by the definition of implication this always evaluates to true.
 We can arrive at the truth of _any proposition_ $q$ ("ex falso quodlibet").
 Therefore, it is a sign of consistency of an axiomatic system if there exists a proposition that cannot be proven from the axioms.

+In general, it may be difficult to show that a list of axioms is consistent.

 ### Theorem: Consistency of Propositional Logic

+Propositional logic is consistent.

+#### Proof

+Propositional logic has no axioms so from the definition of a proof given above points (2) and (3) must carry the proof, i.e. either we have a tautology or we combine tautologies to form another, meaning that we can only prove tautologies.
+Now consider the following proposition $q \land \neg q$ which is not a tautology, it is a contradiction.
+This proposition is not provable within propositional logic, Q.E.D.

+### Axioms & Tautologies
+A tautology can always be removed from a list of axioms without effect.
+An example of this is propositional logic which has no axioms.
+As shown above, all that can be proven are tautologies.
+A proposition such as $p \land q$ cannot be proven as it depends on the values of $p$ and $q$, but $p \lor \neg p$ can be proven as it is always true, it is a tautology; because it is always true, it is proven.
+Therefore, according to the definition of a proof we do not need axioms as a tautology can always be pulled into the proof.